 When you compare that to direct mail, web maintenance and design, special events and other fundraising costs, prospect research is a small investment that yields greater returns and one that we’ve seen contribute to our fundraising growth ….
 Overall, our ROI from prospect research these past three years in 2,766%.
 It may seem like an incredible number, but it’s one that shows the power of prospect research and the true potential that exists when coupled with a well-functioning, aggressive fundraising program” (Houston Grand Opera).

-I have used a wealth screening service called WealthEngine during the organizational phase of three prior capital campaigns.
-In each case, it took time to sell the idea of investing in this kind of “high tech” prospect research to the organization’s leadership and to members of the Board.
+I have used a wealth screening service called WealthEngine during the organizational phase of three prior capital (major gift) campaigns.
+In each instance, it took time to sell the idea of investing in this kind of “high tech” prospect research to the organization’s leadership and to members of the Board.
 Some were very reluctant.
 They felt this kind of information-gathering might constitute an invasion of privacy.
-But the fact is, the information WealthEngine draws upon is all publicly-available.
-WealthEngine abides by strict ethical guidelines.
+But the fact is, the information WealthEngine draws upon is publicly-available.
+WealthEngine and similar platforms abide by strict ethical guidelines.

 In the case of each nonprofit with which I worked, it was eye-opening how WealthEngine showed us we were focusing on the wrong prospects.
 For instance, those who get a lot of attention in the media may not be your best prospects, nor the most capable, in the end.

-It also takes time to learn how to interpret the data uncovered by firms like WealthEngine, and to research and evaluate each prospect in detail.
+It also takes time to learn how to interpret the data uncovered by wealth screening firms, and to research and evaluate each prospect in detail.
 WealthEngine provides its data by running your list of donor and prospective donor names and addresses through their databases.
 But it is up to each organization to learn on its own how to use/evaluate the data (Microsoft Access is a software program that can help you there).
-Be prepared for that!
-Patience is a virtue.
+Be prepared: patience is a virtue.